EinGyinMoe/Group3/use-cases/use-case-6.md

 ## MAIN SUCCESS SCENARIO

-1. Organization requests information of the cities.
+1. Organization requests population information of all the countries in the continent.
-2. An organization user captures all the city names, country, district and population to get information for.
+2. An organization user captures all the country names to get population information for.
-3. An organization user extracts current information of all city.
+3. An organization user extracts current population information of all countries in the continent.
 4. An organization user provides report to an organization.

 ## EXTENSIONS